On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-In the previous sections we saw how spacetime can be represented in terms of physical solutions of the Dirac equation.
-More precisely, the solutions are incorporated in the spacetime points themselves through the operators $\rF^\varepsilon(x)$.
-At this point it is natural to wonder whether or not (and how, in case) the spinorial structure of the solutions can be retrieved in terms of the features of the operators $\rF^\varepsilon(x)$.
-This is indeed possible to some extent and is the content of the this section.
+In the previous sections we saw how spacetime can be realized in terms of operators starting from given ensembles of physical solutions of the Dirac equation.
+At this point, it is interesting to understand whether or not (and how, in case) the spinorial structure of the physical solutions can be retrieved by studying the operators $\rF^\varepsilon(x)$.
+This is indeed possible to some extent, as we will show in this section.